jpshoulihan/workout_tracker_api/README.md

 ### **Current ERD**

-- using single table inheritence, base_exercises contains stock exercises provided by the developers and custom exercises created by the user.
+- using single table inheritence, exercises contains stock-exercises provided by the developers and custom-exercises created by the user.
 Users can create workout routines with a mixture of both custom and stock exercises.

 ![alt text](erd_v2.png "erd")<br/><br><br/><br/>